whamcloud/Online-Help/docs/Install_Guide/ig_ch_01_about.md

 ## Intended Audience

-This guide is intended for partners who are designing storage solutions based on Integrated Manager for Lustre software.
+This guide is intended for users who are designing storage solutions based on Integrated Manager for Lustre software.

 Readers are assumed to be full-time Linux system administrators or equivalent who
 have:

 * experience administering file systems and are familiar with storage